 Example Paraphrase/Summary with Citation Sandwich Steps

 Topic sentence of body paragraph.
-1-3 sentences that set-up or build the paragraph’s claim.
-According to an article from The Atlantic, gender expectations can be established as early as toddler years.
+2-3 sentences that set-up or build the paragraph’s claim.
+According to the article “Kids, Gender, and the Complexity of Social Gender Norms” from The Atlantic, gender expectations can be established as early as toddler years.
 Researchers have seen children as young as two years choosing gendered toys when given the option.
-The article also makes the claim that children brought up in gender neutral environments do not show a marked difference in their choice of toys (“Kids, Gender, and The Complexity of Social Gender Norms”).
+The article also makes the claim that children brought up in gender neutral environments do not show a marked difference in their choice of toys (Stevens).
 It is easy to claim that parents are responsible for teaching a young girl to like pink or dolls or a young boy to like blue and trucks; however, the evidence it showing that parents can make all the effort at home to provide a neutral environment with little impact.
 Until the outside social exposure that children receive via television, grocery stores, day care providers, and the like becomes less gendered, there is little lasting impact parents will have.

 Things to note about this example:

-- The parenthetical documentation formatting of this source tells readers this article does not have a given author.
-On the Works Cited page, this entry would begin with the “Article Title.”
+- The parenthetical documentation formatting of this source tells readers this article is by 1 author with the last name of Stevens.
+On the Works Cited page, this entry would begin with the authors last name, comma first.

-- The use of the introductory signal phrase as well as the continued reference back to the source (while including additional information) helps show readers where the paraphrase begins and where it ends as well as what source provided the info/idea.
+- The use of the introductory signal phrase as well as the continued reference back to the source helps show readers where the paraphrase begins and where it ends as well as the source in which the info/idea originally comes.

 - The explanation or context provided by you, the student, is nearly as long as the paraphrase citation, making your voice just as strong (or stronger) than the voice of the citation.